 Simply click the 'Post a Group' button on the website's menu bar or homepage.
 You'll be guided to create an account, if you haven't already, and then to complete the onboarding steps.

-We've created these onboarding steps to do our due diligence to verify providers and enable potential clients to book a seat or consultation directly, rather than having to reach out to see if and when the group is running.
+We've created these onboarding steps to do our due diligence to verify providers.
 Once you complete all onboarding steps and submit your listing, please allow us a few business days to review for publication.

 We're happy to help you get set up or learn more.
 Please reach out to us at support@getzestlife.com to schedule a demo or receive our how-to guide.

 Yes, you can.
-During the process of posting your group, you’ll be asked a series of questions to help market your group.
+During the process of posting your group, you'll be asked a series of questions to help market your group.
 One of these questions is whether you will require a consultation.
-If you select “yes,” then you'll need to promptly schedule a consultation with potential members before accepting or denying their membership to your group.
+If you select "yes," then you'll need to promptly schedule a consultation with potential members.

 Finding and joining groups should be easy.

-The existing tools to search for groups aren’t actually built for groups.
+The existing tools to search for groups aren't actually built for groups.
 When looking for a group, clients have to sort through outdated listings on directories and many of their requests for help go unanswered.
 ZestLife is designed for groups.
-All groups you find here are active and joinable with an easy option to checkout and request a consultation.
-The less work clients have to do the more likely they are to get in the door.
+All groups you find here are active and joinable.

 Help people beyond your network find your group